debtcollective/tdc-newuser-plugin/README.md

-# tdc-newuser-plugin
+# new-user-plugin

-A plugin to extend the new user process in discourse
+A plugin that extends the sign up process for discourse.